craigxchen/craigxchen.github.io/reading.md

 ---

 ### Currently reading:
-All the Lovers in the Night - Meiko Kawakami
+The Defining Decade - Meg Jay

 ### Prior reads: (commentary coming soon!)
 **Italicized items are recommended**
 <BR>
+- *All the Lovers in the Night - Meiko Kawakami*

 - *The World According to Garp - John Irving*

 - Atlas Shrugged - Ayn Rand